A note on the Maxwell's eigenvalues on thin sets: Convergence of eigenfunctions

 for all $h<h_0$, where $C>0$ is a constant depending only on $\mu_j$ and $\Sigma$. \end{thm}

-In view of the previous discussion, from Theorem \ref{thm:eigenfunctions} we deduce the following corollary. \begin{cor} Let $\mu_j$ be an eigenvalue of the Laplacian on $\Sigma$ (with Dirichlet conditions if $\partial\Sigma\ne\emptyset$) and let $w$ be the associated eigenfunction.
+In view of the previous discussion, from Theorem \ref{thm:eigenfunctions} we deduce the following corollary. \begin{cor} Let $\mu_j$ be an eigenvalue of the Laplacian on $\Sigma$ (with Dirichlet conditions if $\partial\Sigma\ne\emptyset$) and let $w$ be an associated $L^2$-normalized eigenfunction.
 Then there exists $h_0>0$ and an eigenfunction $u$ of problem \eqref{hodge_coclosed} associated with $\lambda_j(h,g_F)$ satisfying

-for all $h<h_0$, where $C>0$ is a constant depending only on $\mu_j$ and $\Sigma$. \end{cor} This last corollary, translated in terms of solutions of Maxwell problem \eqref{eq:curlcurl}, says that, for all $h>0$ sufficiently small, given an eigenfunction $w$ on the limit surface $\Sigma$ associated with a limit eigenvalue $\mu_j$ (or $\mu_j^D$ if $\Sigma$ has a boundary), there exists an eigenfunction $u$ of \eqref{eq:curlcurl} associated with $\lambda_j(\Omega_h)$ which is close in $L^2(\Omega)^3$ to the constant extension of $w$ in the normal direction to $\Sigma$.
+for all $h<h_0$, where $C>0$ is a constant depending only on $\mu_j$ and $\Sigma$. \end{cor} This last corollary, translated in terms of solutions of Maxwell's problem \eqref{eq:curlcurl}, says that, for all $h>0$ sufficiently small, given an eigenfunction $w$ on the limit surface $\Sigma$ associated with a limit eigenvalue $\mu_j$ (or $\mu_j^D$ if $\Sigma$ has a boundary), there exists an eigenfunction $u$ of \eqref{eq:curlcurl} associated with $\lambda_j(\Omega_h)$ which is close in $L^2(\Omega)^3$ to the constant extension of $w$ in the normal direction to $\Sigma$.

 \begin{proof}[Proof of Theorem \ref{thm:eigenfunctions}]

 Let $\{w_i\}_{i=1}^{m_j}$ is a orthonormal basis of the eigenspace associated with $\mu_j$.
 First, note that there exists $h_0>0$, such that, for any $h<h_0$ an orthonormal basis of the eigenspace associated with $\Lambda_j(h,g_p)$ is given by $\{h^{-1/2}w_idt\}_{i=1}^{m_j}$.
 Let $v=h^{-1/2}\sum_{i=1}^{m_j}a_iw_i$ with $\sum_{i=1}^{m_j}a_i^2=1$.
 Then $v$ is a $L^2$-normalized eigenfunction of $(M,g_p)$ associated with $\Lambda_j(h,g_p)$.
 Possibly choosing a smaller $h_0$, we may further assume that $\Lambda_{j-1}(h,g_p)<\Lambda_j(h,g_p)=\Lambda_{j+1}(h,g_p)=\cdots=\Lambda_{j+m_j-1}(h,g_p)<\Lambda_{j+m_j}(h,g_p)$ and $\Lambda_{j-1}(h,g_F)<\Lambda_j(h,g_F)=\Lambda_{j+1}(h,g_F)=\cdots=\Lambda_{j+m_j-1}(h,g_F)<\Lambda_{j+m_j}(h,g_F)$.